eth_getUncleCountByBlockNumber - BNB Smart Chain

-The RPC method retrieves the number of uncle blocks for a given block number on the Binance Smart Chain (BSC).
+The RPC method retrieves the number of uncle blocks for a specific block number on BNB Smart Chain, aiding in blockchain analysis and network health assessment.

 Supported Networks